EvaMaeRey/ggplot2-extension-cookbook/README.md

 author talking about how he thought data viz *should* feel as a graduate student statistical consultant – before ggplot2 existed.

-But there were pain points when using ‘base’ ggplot2; for me, this was mostly when a geom didn’t exist for doing some compute in the background, and needing compute done over and over.
+But there were admittidly pain points when using ‘base’ ggplot2; for me, this was mostly when a geom didn’t exist for doing some compute in the background, and I would need this compute done over and over.
 It would be a slough to the compute for a bunch of subsets of interest upstream to the plotting environment.
-This pre-computation problem felt manageable in classroom setting that I found myself in through early 2020 but when I moved to a primarily analytic role at West Point — where the volume of analysis was simply higher and turn around times faster — I felt the problem much more acutely.
+This pre-computation problem felt manageable in classroom setting that I found myself in through early in my data career but when I moved to a primarily analytic role (West Point, Fall 2020) — where the volume of analysis was simply higher and turn around times faster — I felt the problem much more acutely.
 (Overnight, I went from weak preference for geom\_col - to strong preference for geom\_bar\!)
-Extension seemed to offer the solution to the problem, and I was more motivated than ever to break in to it in my analyst role.
+Extension seemed to offer the solution to the problem, and I was more motivated than ever to figure extension out in my analyst role.

 I experienced about a year of failure and frustration when first entering the extension space.
 If I weren’t so convinced of the efficiency gains that it would eventually yield and the elegance of extension, I’d likely have given up.
-Recognizing the substantial hurdles for even long time R and ggplot2 users, I think there is space for more ggplot2 extension reference materials, such as the recipes in the *ggplot2 Extension Cookbook*.
+Looking back and recognizing the substantial hurdles for even long time R and ggplot2 users, I think there is space for more ggplot2 extension reference materials like this *ggplot2 Extension Cookbook*.

-I’m grateful for several experiences and the efforts of others that have refined these materials.
-First, just after getting my own feet wet in extension, I had the chance to work on extension with students in the context of their independent studies.
-Our focus was the same type of extension that Pederson demonstrated – a geom\_\* function that used a Stat to do some computational work, and then inherited the rest of its behavior from a more primitive geom.
+I’m grateful for several experiences and the efforts of others that have refined my thinking about what will work for newcomers to extension First, just after getting my own feet wet in extension, I had the chance to work on extension with underclassmen undergraduate students in the context of their independent studies.
+Our focus was the same type of extension that Pederson demonstrated – a geom\_\* function that used a Stat to do some computational work, and then inherit the rest of its behavior from a more primitive geom.

-Working with first and second year undergrad students meant that I got to think about and formulate workflow; how would we build up skills and ideas in way that would be accessibility to rather new R and ggplot2 users.
-As veterans of just one or two stats classes that used R and ggplot2, what would they find familiar and accessible?
-What might we be able to de-emphasize? ggproto and OOP in R hadn’t been touched in coursework.
+Working with students meant that I got to think about and more carefully formulate a workflow; how would we build up skills and ideas in way that would be accessible to very new R and ggplot2 users.
+As veterans of just one or two stats classes that used R and ggplot2, what would these students they find familiar and accessible?
+What might we be able to de-emphasize? ggproto and object oriented programming hadn’t been touched in coursework.
 Could we still still succeed with extension?

 The following steps emerged: